Climber.Org Driving Directions

 Hwy 50 east of Sacramento, goes over Echo Summit

 People sometimes get confused because the 80/50 split (waypoint 080050) comes up so fast and the signs may not give you time to change into the exit lanes.
-Hwy 50 (called I-80 Business, which fools my StreetPilot GPS) seems to go straight with most of the lanes while regular old Hwy 80 (to Reno) is a right exit when you're heading east.
-The map below shows only the portion of Hwy 50 going over Echo Summit, where the trailheads are.
+Hwy 50 (called I-80 Business, which used to fool my old StreetPilot GPS) seems to go straight with most of the lanes while regular old Hwy 80 (to Reno) is a right exit when you're heading east.
+The maps below shows only the portion of Hwy 50 from Kyburz to Echo Summit, where the trailheads are.
 See the overview map for the east and west ends of Hwy 50.

 There are two Sno Parks near the Echo Summit sign on Hwy 50: